FilipeFKmg/Projecto/README.md

 ### Method 1 — Classification Codes (`epo_api_codes.py`)

 Uses CPC (Cooperative Patent Classification) and IPC (International Patent Classification) codes to identify relevant patents.
-These codes are assigned by patent examiners and function as precise technical hashtags.
+These codes are assigned by patent examiners and function as precise technical "hashtags."

 **Why search at `C12N15/11` rather than `C12N15/113`?**
 The specific subclasses created for non-coding RNA and RNAi therapies (e.g. `C12N15/113`) were only formally introduced in 2006.
 Searching one level up at `C12N15/11` captures pioneering patents filed before this date, ensuring no historical prior art is missed.